 Not the best activation but it has pointed out what I need to look at to improve the equipment as we move into the winter activation months.

 DL/EW-001 Wank – Timelapse pictures from public webcam:

 - Mountaintop travelling 40-litre rucksack.

-- Komunica Power HF-Pro2-PLUS-T loaded vertical antenna. (not used)
+- Komunica Power HF-Pro2-PLUS-T loaded vertical antenna with a modified mini photo tripod with clip-on radials. (not used)

 - Lamdahalbe 6m mini-mast.

 - Lightweight headphones.

 - I hate operating weekend days from a summit.
 In this case, however, the offences perpetrated by the DXPedition station could just as easily have happened on a weekday.

 - Sometimes limited time due to bad weather and DX Contacts simply do not work well together.
 If I had been able to stay another hour, I may have been able to have got an S2S into North America.